nodejs/node/doc/api/buffers.markdown

 Allocates a new buffer containing the given `str`.

-### buffer.write(string, offset=0, encoding='utf8')
+### buffer.write(string, offset=0, length=buffer.length-offset, encoding='utf8')

-Writes `string` to the buffer at `offset` using the given encoding.
+Writes `string` to the buffer at `offset` using the given encoding. `length` is the number of bytes to write.
 Returns number of octets written.
 If `buffer` did not contain enough space to fit the entire string, it will write a partial amount of the string.
 The method will not write partial characters.

 Example: write a utf8 string into a buffer, then print it